ctavolazzi/quartz/content/index.md

 ---
-title: Welcome to the Multiverse BAYBEEEEE
+title: Welcome to the Multiverse
 ---

 This is a blank Quartz installation.